GiMattia/PyPLUTO/Docs/source/contributing.rst

 Testing
 -------

-The core functionalty of PyPLUTO is tested through a set of pytes benchmarks present in the `Tests` folder.
+The core functionality of PyPLUTO is tested through a set of pytest benchmarks present in the `Tests` folder.
 To run the tests, you can use:

 .. code-block:: console